 The first few lines of the script are:

 The first part of the file is just comments explaining its use.
-The four lines after // FreeHand import options control how the input files are processed.
+The lines between // FreeHand import options and End of FreeHand import options control how the input files are processed.
 To open just a single page of the input files, change the ImportSinglePage value to true and the ImportPageNumber value to the number of the page to open.
 To convert text to outlines, change the ConvertTextToOutlines value to true.
 The KeepMissingFonts value determines the behaviour when the file contains fonts that are not available on the current machine.
 If this is set to true, the fonts are treated as missing fonts.
 If it is false, the fonts are replaced with the default font.
-The CharacterEncoding value allows you to set Chinese (1) or Japanese (2) encoding.
+The CharacterEncoding value allows you to set the encoding.
 FitToView means the document contents are centered in the view before saving.

 For example the following settings will open page 2 of each input file and convert text to outlines.

-More information about scripting in Illustrator can be found in the Adobe Illustrator Scripting Guide.
-The link below is the Illustrator 2014 version of the guide.
-Pages 10 and 11 deal with installing and executing scripts.
+More information about scripting in Illustrator can be found in the Adobe Illustrator Scripting Guides.

 If a newer version of the plugin is released, you can upgrade by simply installing the newer version.
 Check the version history to see if you have the latest version.
-If a newer version is available, download it using the download link in the email containing your license key.
+If a newer version is available, download it using the download link above.
 Make sure Illustrator is not running and then install the new version using the Installer.
 This will replace the old version.

-If you want to transfer your license to another machine, or simply want to uninstall the plugin, you need to return your license to the server.
-To do this, open a FreeHand file so that you can see the FreeHand Import Options window as shown below.
+If you want to use your license on another machine, you need to return your license to the server.
+To uninstall the plugin, run the installer again and choose the "Uninstall" option, this includes a checkbox to return the license to the server.
+If you want to transfer the license without uninstalling the plugin, open a FreeHand file so that you can see the FreeHand Import Options window as shown below.
 Click on the "Return..." button to return the license to the server.
 The ability to transfer the license to a different machine is not a right guaranteed by the license and is subject to fair use.